Low rolling resistance tire: Measuring rolling resistance in tires

 $\alpha$ and $\beta$ are dimensionless.
 The units of $a$, $b$, and $c$ are determined by both the unit system and the values of $\alpha$ and $\beta$, so that the equation is consistent.

 This model is newer than SAE J1269 and provides more accuracy over a range of different vehicle loads (weight), tire pressures and vehicle speeds.

+The 2018 version of ISO 28580 section 3.2 defines the unit for rolling resistance coefficient (C_{r}) as N/kN (newton/kilonewton) yielding values that are small integers (e.g., 7 rather than 0.007).

 Fuel consumption

 A 2003 California Energy Commission (CEC) preliminary study estimated that adoption of low-rolling resistance tires could save 1.5–4.5% of all gasoline consumption, but that current data were also insufficient to compare safety and other characteristics.

 A United States National Highway Traffic Safety Administration (NHTSA) study in 2009 found that if 2% of the replacement tires would reduce their rolling resistance by 5%, there would be 7.9 million gallons fuel and 76,000 metric tons of CO_{2} saved annually.

 (SAE J1269 and SAE J2452) performed on new tires.